 CARB also confirmed that companies can add additional clarifying language to the statement if they’d like to do so.
 Additionally, CARB confirmed that the disclosure statement “must remain with the equipment while it is in use in California.”
 It can be included on an invoice, in the owner’s manual, on a separate piece of paper and/or on a label in the equipment that is accessible, visible and legible.

 Bill Sickles, manager, product safety and compliance engineering at InterMetro Industries Corporation, Wilkes-Barre, Pa., suggested that “For commercial foodservice equipment manufacturers who don’t necessarily know where distributors will sell their products, a good solution is to handle CARB labeling the same way we manage California Proposition 65 labeling requirements.
 This could help eliminate confusion and protect manufacturers’ interests.”

 During the calls, CARB also discussed how it will enforce the new regulations, answered questions about specific refrigerants and confirmed that regulations for foams used in refrigeration equipment take effect Jan.
 1, 2020.
-A recording of the Jan.
-31 call is available here until March 2.
-A link to the Feb.
-20 call recording is available here until March 22.

 Additional information on the California Cooling Act (CCA) requirements is available in the CA SNAP Final Regulation Order and the CA SNAP Enforcement Order.
 CARB also has prepared a fact sheet on the California Cooling Act.